Leonid Khabarov: Refusing retirement

-Having recovered from his injuries, Khabarov was assigned to a staff position at the Carpathian Military District, quartered in Lviv, Ukraine.
-He was given a large apartment in the city, along with a quiet office job.
-He later described his life in Lviv as idyllic, and his work the equivalent of "fraying pants".
+Having recovered from his injuries Khabarov was assigned to a staff position at the Carpathian Military District, quartered in Lviv, Ukraine.
+He was given a large apartment in the city and a quiet office job, later describing his life in Lviv as idyllic and his work the equivalent of "fraying pants".

-In 1991 he celebrated 25 years of the active duty service and Khabarov faced retirement age.
-He could retire earlier, using the option of a medical discharge due to the severity of suffered injuries.
-However, he decided not to go on pension, and asked his superiors for a chance to remain in service.
-The high-ranking airborne officer Georgy Shpak, who became the sixteenth Russian Airborne Troops Commander-in-Chief a few years later, then Volga–Urals Military District Deputy Chief, assisted Khabarov in his transfer from the Carpathian Military District to the Urals.
+In 1991 Khabarov celebrated 25 years of active duty service and faced approaching retirement age.
+He had the option of retiring early with a medical discharge, due to the severity of the injuries he had suffered.
+However, he decided not to go on the pension and asked his superiors for a chance to remain in service.
+The high-ranking airborne officer Georgy Shpak, then Volga–Urals Military District Deputy Chief, aided Khabarov in getting a transfer from the Carpathian Military District to the Urals, where he received the unusual assignment of a chair in military studies at the Ural State University in Yekaterinburg.